hoqua/stream-helper/README.md

-# StreamHelper SaaS
+# Durablr SaaS

-**StreamHelper** is a generic SaaS that handles any Server-Sent Events (SSE) stream without serverless timeout issues.
+**Durablr** is a generic SaaS that handles any Server-Sent Events (SSE) stream without serverless timeout issues.
 Perfect for Vercel, Netlify, and other serverless platforms with execution time limits.

 ## 🚀 Quick Start

-StreamHelper solves the problem where your serverless function times out waiting for long-running streams (OpenAI, analytics feeds, real-time APIs, etc).
-Instead of waiting, you subscribe to the stream URL via StreamHelper and receive real-time updates via webhooks.
+Durablr solves the problem where your serverless function times out waiting for long-running streams (OpenAI, analytics feeds, real-time APIs, etc).
+Instead of waiting, you subscribe to the stream URL via Durablr and receive real-time updates via webhooks.

 ## 📋 How It Works

 1. **Your app starts long-running request** → Gets streaming URL
-2. **Subscribe to stream via StreamHelper** → StreamHelper connects to SSE stream
+2. **Subscribe to stream via Durablr** → Durablr connects to SSE stream
-3. **StreamHelper forwards events** → Real-time updates to your webhook
+3. **Durablr forwards events** → Real-time updates to your webhook
 4. **Your app receives completion** → No timeouts, no waiting!

 ## 🔧 API Usage Examples